-Larissa Rodriguez, MD, presented “Stem Cell Therapy – Bench to Bedside” at the Jackson Hole Seminars on February 7, 2018 in Jackson Hole, Wyoming.
+Larissa V. Rodriguez, MD, presented “Stem Cell Therapy – Bench to Bedside” at the Jackson Hole Seminars on February 7, 2018 in Jackson Hole, Wyoming.

 Larissa Rodriguez, MD, summarizes the current understanding and available options of stem cell therapy in the context of female pelvic medicine and reconstruction, especially for treating stress urinary incontinence (SUI), pelvic organ prolapse, interstitial cystitis, and fecal incontinence.

 Stem Cell Therapy – Bench to Bedside – Transcript